vitals sources

-.....There is no record found of Hannah's birth.
+A thorough search of records in Dartmouth and the region around it has revealed no birth record for Hannah, which is not surprising.
+Many residents of Dartmouth in the 18th century had no municipal birth records, including her husband and her children.
 She was very likely the daughter of Ephraim Landers and Elizabeth Burgess, who were married in Dartmouth about 3 years before she was born.
-After her first child, the next 4 were named Phebe, Elizabeth, Ephraim and Henry.
+After her first child, the next four were named Phebe, Elizabeth, Ephraim and Henry.
 Phebe and Henry were Abner's parents' names, so it's quite reasonable that the other two were named for Ephraim and Elizabeth Landers.
 Their first child was Luther and their last Jethro.
 Elizabeth Burgess had a brother Luther and Henry Jenne had a brother Jethro.
-Elizabeth (Burgess) Landers was a widow by 1774, and she may have been the older woman in Abner and Hannah's household when it was enumerated for the 1800 census.

 i.
 Phebe, b. abt 1787